JaesungHuh/voice-gender-classifier/README.md

 The model achieved **98.7%** accuracy on the VoxCeleb1 identification test split.

 ## Caveat
-We would like to note the training dataset I've used for this model (VoxCeleb) may not represent the global human population.
+I would like to note the training dataset I've used for this model (VoxCeleb) may not represent the global human population.
 Please be careful of unintended biases when using this model.

 ## Reference
 - 🤗 [Huggingface Hub link](https://huggingface.co/JaesungHuh/ecapa-gender)